Church Farm Industrial School for Boys, East Barnet, Hertfordshire

 In 1905, an open air swimming bath was built at the north west corner of the school buildings.
 An indoor swimming pool now occupies the location.

-The Bowdens remained in charge of the until their retirement in June 1901, having been in post for more than thirty years.
+John and Kate Bowden remained in charge of the establishment until their retirement in June 1901, John having been in post for more than thirty years.

 The School had a drum and fife band which gave performances at local events.
 Many band members subsequently took up careers as army bandsmen.
 A Cub Pack and Scout Troop were also formed at the School.

-Further buildings were added to the School over the years, including a large block at the south of the site as shown on the 1936 map below.
+Further buildings were added to the School over the years, with a major at the south of the site in the mid-1920s.
+The school layout in 1936 is shown on the map below.

 In 1933, the establishment was redesignated as an Approved School, one of the new institutions established under the Children and Young Persons Act of 1933 to replace Reformatories and Industrial Schools.
 Church Farm was certified as an Intermediate Approved School for 105 boys aged 13 to 15.
 It was described as a suburban school giving training in dairy farming and carpentry.
 The headmaster in 1936 was Mr J.V.
 Cartwright.